ckarwin/AMEGO_X_Simulations/README.md

 - Geant4 version: 10.02.p03
 - Geometry file: AMEGO_Midex/AmegoBase.geo.setup

-For more information on MEGAlib see [here](http://megalibtoolkit.com/home.html).
+More information on MEGAlib can be found [here](http://megalibtoolkit.com/home.html).

 ## First simulate the events using Cosima: <br />